Chicks Dig Time Lords: Review

 Andrew Ryan: Ryan is the creator of Rapture.
 He creates Rapture because he believes that the world will die at the hands of a nuclear holocaust.

 As a huge fan of video games, I knew I had to read the book.
-The book itself starts off slow.
-It introduces key characters and it takes a long time before Rapture is built.
-Once Rapture is built, the book starts to get interesting.
-More characters in the video game are introduced and slowly Rapture is starting to deteriorate.
+The book itself starts off slowly.
+It introduces key characters, and it takes some time before Rapture is built.
+Once Rapture is built, the book gets interesting.
+More characters in the video game are introduced, and slowly, Rapture falls apart.
 I really liked how most of the characters were portrayed.
-Andrew Ryan seems like a good person at first, but he refuses to let anyone leave Rapture and this causes most of the citizens in Rapture to start revolting.
+Andrew Ryan seems like a good person at first, but he refuses to let anyone leave Rapture, and this causes most of the citizens in Rapture to start revolting.
 As violence increases in the city, Ryan refuses to address the issue.
-I consider Ryan to be a dictator and as much as he preaches free speech in the city, he refuses to listen to people who don’t agree with him.
+I consider Ryan to be a dictator, and as much as he preaches free speech in the city, he refuses to listen to people who don’t agree with him.
 I also really like Bill McDonagh.
 He is an interesting character because he knows that Rapture is slowly going downhill, but he respects Andrew Ryan.
-This internal conflict is shown throughout the story and I found it really fascinating to read about.
+This internal conflict is shown throughout the story, and I found it really fascinating to read about.

 Fangirl: Review!